 Skin Contour Irregularities: Contour and shape irregularities may occur.
-One breast may be smaller than the other.
-Nipple position and shape will not be identical one side to the next.
+Visible and palpable wrinkling of skin may occur.
 Residual skin irregularities at the ends of the incisions or "dog ears" are always a possibility when there is excessive redundant skin.
 This may improve with time, or it can be surgically corrected.